 Popular wisdom says you can’t mend a broken heart—but Dr. Kishore Pasumarthi is determined to try.
-He and his team are exploring groundbreaking cell transplant and gene therapy technologies, to see if they can improve the function of hearts that have been damaged by heart attack or compromised by frailty.
+He and his research team are exploring groundbreaking cell transplant and gene therapy technologies, to see if they can improve the function of hearts that have been compromised by heart failure, congenital heart defects or cardiotoxicity associated with chemotherapy.

 “We’re going a step beyond stem cell transplants in myocardial repair,” says Dr. Pasumarthi, a professor in the Department of Pharmacology at Dalhousie Medical School.
-“We are isolating the specific stem/progenitor cells that give rise to heart cells into a into a pure culture and transplanting these cardiac progenitor cells into heart-attack-damaged hearts.
+“We are isolating the specific progenitor cells that give rise to heart cells into a pure culture and transplanting these cardiac progenitor cells into diseased hearts.
 Then we’re observing the cells to see if they develop into functional heart muscle cells that help the heart beat efficiently in spite of the damage.”

 Research in Dr. Pasumarthi’s lab is also focused on the development of gene and drug-based interventions for patients suffering from heart failure.
 Unique biomarker profiles and genetic mutations have been identified in various cohorts of heart failure patients around the globe.
 Dr. Pasumarthi believes his research could identify early intervention approaches for heart failure patients with reduced or preserved ejection fractions.